Become a municipal candidate

 - You must not be convicted of a felony.
 If you have a felony, you can gain the right to hold office by meeting the requirements of Utah Code 20A-2-101.5(3); and

 - You must not be convicted of treason or crime against the elective franchise.
-If you were convicted of such crimes,

-	you can gain the right to hold office by meeting the requirements of Utah Code 20A-2-101.3.
+If you were convicted of such crimes, you can gain the right to hold office by meeting the requirements of Utah Code 20A-2-101.3.

 You must declare candidacy with your municipal clerk or recorder between June 3, 2019 and June 7, 2019.
-You must declare

-	in person unless you are out of the state throughout the declaration period.
-If you are absent, contact your municipal

-	clerk or recorder to learn how to file remotely.
+You must declare in person unless you are out of the state throughout the declaration period.
+If you are absent, contact your municipal clerk or recorder to learn how to file with a designated agent.

 The declaration process is simple.
-The municipal clerk or recorder will provide several forms for you to complete as

-	well as informational material regarding financial disclosure requirements, submitting your candidate profile to

-	vote.utah.gov, a pledge of fair campaign practices, and so forth.
+The municipal clerk or recorder will provide several forms for you to complete as well as informational material regarding financial disclosure requirements, submitting your candidate profile to vote.utah.gov, and a pledge of fair campaign practices.
 Some municipalities may charge a filing fee.

 All reports are filed with your municipal clerk or recorder.
-Please note that campaign finance requirements may vary

-	depending on the jurisdiction.
+Please note that campaign finance requirements may vary depending on the jurisdiction.
 Contact your municipal clerk or recorder for more information.